 Although both are fight sports, boxing and mixed martial arts use different rules and conventions.
 This affects not only how the athletes compete, but also the design of the equipment they wear.
 This is most evident in the gloves fighters of both styles wear, with each designed for the particulars of its sport.

 Video of the Day

-Boxers wear wrist wraps around their hands and wrists to protect the wrist, knuckles and forearms from the impact of hundreds of punches.
+Boxers wear wraps around their hands and wrists to protect the wrists, knuckles and forearms from the impact of hundreds of punches.
 Boxing gloves are sized to accommodate this extra load.
-MMA fighters do not wear wrist wraps in competition so the glove is noticeably more compact with little room between the hand and the glove itself.
+Hand wraps are less common in MMA; the glove is noticeably more compact with little room between the hand and the glove itself.